 Setting limits with your strong willed child can be a challenge for many moms and dads.
 But with simple techniques, you can turn difficult situations around.

 “She is just so stubborn, and… strong-willed,” a friend said.
-She was discussing her child who was challenging her in ways she wasn’t used to.
+She was talking about her child who was challenging her in ways she wasn’t used to.
 And she was frustrated—not used to the defiance and gumption in a strong willed child.

 As frustrating as it may be to handle a strong willed child, these traits aren’t bad.
 Even my friend recognized this: “I know as an adult this will serve her well, but for me right now, it’s a nightmare.”

 What are some of the positive aspects of strong-willed children?

 - They’re motivated and reach for what they want.